Professional UX/UI Design Services for Games

 TextMeshPro and Text Batching

-Mobile platforms add a problem PC doesn't have: UI must work correctly on 16:9, 18:9, 19.5:9, 4:3, and iPad aspect ratios simultaneously.
+Mobile platforms add a challenge absent on PC: UI must work correctly on 16:9, 18:9, 19.5:9, 4:3, and iPad ratios simultaneously.
+Adaptation errors are a common cause of rework, consuming up to 30% of the budget.

 Tools:

-• Canvas Scaler with Scale With Screen Size mode—basic setup.
+• Canvas Scaler with Scale With Screen Size mode — basic setup.
 Reference Resolution 1080×1920 for mobile, Match parameter 0.5 (balance between width and height)

 UI Localization